m-lab/ndt-server/spec/ndt7-protocol.md

 Note that JSON and JavaScript actually define integers as `int53` but existing implementations will likely round bigger (or smaller) numbers to the nearest `float64` value.
-A pedantic implementation MAY want to be overly defensive and make sure that it does not mit values that a `int53` cannot represent.
+A pedantic implementation MAY want to be overly defensive and make sure that it does not emit values that a `int53` cannot represent.
 The proper action to take in this case is currently unspecified.

 # Reference implementation